|

 In Science1 magazine in 1931, Compton published a short note, "The uncertainty principle and free will."

 In his very excellent presentation of the uncertainty principle, published in a recent number of SCIENCE,2 Professor Darwin concludes with a comment regarding the significance of this principle in connection with the problem of "free will," which should not be allowed to pass without comment.
 He may be correct in his view that "the question is a philosophic one outside the thought of physics."
 Yet the reason that he offers to show that the uncertainty principle does not help to free us from the bonds of determinism is inadequate.
 Darwin's argument is that "physical theory confidently predicts that the millions of millions of electrons concerned in matter-in-bulk will behave .. . regularly, and that to find a case of noticeable departure from the average we should have to wait for a period of time quite fantastically longer than the estimated age of the universe."
 He apparently overlooks the fact that there is a type of large-scale event which is erratic because of the very irregularities with which the uncertainty principle is concerned.
 I refer to those events which depend at some stage upon the outcome of a small-scale event.
 As a purely physical example, one might pass a ray of light through a pair of slits which will so diffract it that there is an equal chance for a photon to enter either of two photoelectric cells.
 By means of suitable amplifiers it may be arranged that if the first photon enters cell A, a stick of dynamite will be exploded (or any other large-scale event performed); if the first photon enters cell B a switch will be opened which will prevent the dynamite from being exploded.
 What then will be the effect of passing the ray of light through the slits?
 The chances are even whether or not the explosion will occur.
 That is, the result is unpredictable from the physical conditions.
-Professor Ralph Tillie has pointed out3 that the nervous system of a living organism likewise acts as an amplifier, such that the actions of the organism depend upon events on so small a scale that they are appreciably subject to Heisenberg uncertainty.
+Professor Ralph Lillie has pointed out3 that the nervous system of a living organism likewise acts as an amplifier, such that the actions of the organism depend upon events on so small a scale that they are appreciably subject to Heisenberg uncertainty.
 This implies that the actions of a living organism can not be predicted definitely on the basis of its physical conditions.
 Of course this does not necessarily mean that the living organism is free to determine its own actions.
 The uncertainty involved may merely correspond to the organism's lack of skill.
 Yet it does mean that living organisms are not subject to physical determinism of the kind indicated by Darwin.

-In his 1931 Terry Lectures at Yale and the 1935 book, The Freedom of Man, and again in the 1940 book The Human Meaning of Science, Compton developed this idea of the amplifier and added a daemon that might control a shutter, stopping "bad" photons.
+In his 1931 Terry Lectures at Yale and the 1935 book, The Freedom of Man, and again in the 1940 book The Human Meaning of Science, Compton developed this idea of the amplifier and added a daemon

 Imagine a faint ray of light passing through a tiny hole, which then spreads by diffraction into a broad beam.
 In the path of this broad beam we may place two photoelectric cells, A and B, each connected with an amplifier.
 These will be made so sensitive that the entrance of a single photon, i.e., particle of light, into either cell is recorded.
 A shutter in the path of the light ray remains open long enough to transmit a single photon.
 Into which cell will the photon fall ?